 St. Peter’s was built between 1844 and 1879 by the architect G.E Street and is the mother church of Bournemouth.
 The church is located in the heart of the town centre next to Beales department store.
-St. Peter’s hosts a consistent and regular calendar of events which you can view on the site’s event calendar.
+St. Peter’s hosts regular variety of events which you can view here.

 Services at St. Peter’s are traditional and forward-looking, incorporating liturgy, traditional hymns, and choral music.
+On most Sundays, there is a Sung Eucharist at 10am and Choral Evensong at 4pm.
 St. Peter’s has four choirs: the church choir of boys, girls and adults, the St. Peter’s Singers, the Chamber Choir, and the Consort.

 On the first Sunday of each month, the morning service is Goodnews@10, with a conversational emphasis on sharing how God’s word in the Bible relates to our lives, and including hymns.
 It starts at 10am for around 45 minutes, followed by coffee, and then at 11.15am there will be a short communion service in the Keble Chapel, beginning at the peace greeting.